SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

       ASSIGN wa-(comp_name) TO <fs>. "named data object ASSIGN wa-('CARRID') TO <fs>.  "unnamed data object

       "The statements set sy-subrc value.
-No exception occurs in case of an unsuccessful assignment.
+No exception occurs in "case of an unsuccessful assignment.
       ASSIGN wa-('XYZ') TO <fs>.
       IF sy-subrc <> 0.
         ...
       ENDIF.

       "Numeric expressions are possible.
-Its value is interpreted as the position "of the component in the structure.
+Its value is interpreted "as the position of the component in the structure.
       ASSIGN wa-(4) TO <fs>.

-      "If the value is 0, the memory area of the entire structure is assigned to the field symbol.
+      "If the value is 0, the memory area of the entire structure is "assigned to the field symbol.
       ASSIGN wa-(0) TO <fs>.

       "The statements above replace the following, older statements.
       ASSIGN COMPONENT 'CARRID' OF STRUCTURE wa TO <fs>.
       ASSIGN COMPONENT 5 OF STRUCTURE wa TO <fs>.

-      "Populating a structure that is referenced by a data reference variable SELECT SINGLE *
+      "Populating a structure that is referenced by a data reference "variable
+      SELECT SINGLE *
         FROM zdemo_abap_carr
         INTO NEW @DATA(ref_struc).

       "Note the object component selector.
-The field symbol is created inline here.
+The field symbol is created "inline here.
       ASSIGN ref_struc->('CARRNAME') TO FIELD-SYMBOL(<fs_inl>).

       *************************************************************